DhananjaySarathe/flatmate-settle/README.md

-# Split Pro - Developer Documentation
+# ExpenseWaale - Developer Documentation

 A modern expense splitting application built with React, TypeScript, and Supabase.